 Your credit score.

 The best rates are reserved for the highest FICO scores.
-But, if you shop around for your loan, even those with fair to good credit scores can find a lender with good rates.
+But if you shop around for your loan, even those with fair to good credit scores can find a lender with good rates.

 Many lenders have minimum and maximum auto loan amounts.
+Make sure that your desired lender refinances loans of your size before applying.

 Most lenders charge a fee to process a new loan.
 If this fee is more than what you will save by refinancing, it isn’t worth it.